Tutorial#

 datefmt = %H:%M:%S

-The file is read using Python’s ConfigParser.SafeConfigParser
+file is consumed by Alembic using Python’s

-%(here)s
+library.
+The %(here)s

 This file contains the following features: